LCC-CIT/CS233JS-CourseMaterials/Labs/Lab02B/Lab2BInstructions-diceGame.md

 ## Clone the GitHub Classroom Repo

 Clone the Lab 2B repository from the GitHub classroom invitation.
 It won't have much in it, just the images for the six sides of a die.
-You will write all the code (and use some from my example).
+You will write the code (and use some from my examples).

 ## Write a Dice Game Web App

-Using the Bunco dice game as an example, write a dice game of your own.
+Using the [Bunco](https://github.com/LCC-CIT/CS233JS-BuncoGame) and [Going to Boston](https://github.com/LCC-CIT/CS233JS-Going2Boston) dice games as examples, write a dice game of your own.
 Your dice game should have the following files:

 - index.html&mdash;the web page that the players interact with.
 The dice will be shown on this page using images from an images folder.
 - index.js&mdash;will contain all the i/o code which will primarily be event handler funcitons.